 18. How long does the process take?

-In almost all cases, the mediation conference will be held within 60 days from the date the Center accepts the parties request to mediate.
+In most cases, the mediation conference will be held within 60 days from the date the Center accepts the parties request to mediate.
 The typical mediation conference lasts from between 3 to 4 hours and a second conference is rarely needed.
-The parties are required to commit to a minimum of 3 hours of mediation time to ensure sufficient time for the mediation process to be successful.
+The parties are required to commit to a minimum of 3 hours of mediation time (some mediators require 4 hours) to ensure sufficient time for the mediation process to be successful.

 19. How do I prepare for mediation?

 The parties to the mediation should be prepared to provide any information they believe will assist the mediator to understand the issues presented.
-Relevant information would include any materials not already provided with their mediation application.
+Your mediator may ask for this information in the form of a "mediation brief" in advance of the mediation.
+Generally, no specific format is required and relevant information would include any materials not already provided with your Request to Mediate and any Response to Request to Mediate forms.
 The participation of witnesses at the mediation is covered in Question 15 above.
 During the initial interview and scheduling process, your mediator may request that you provide further information in advance of the mediation conference.

 20. How do I provide feedback about my mediation or mediator?

 At the conclusion of the mediation, you will be asked to complete a brief survey about your mediation experience.
 You should expect an email from the Center a few days following the mediation.
 In addition, feedback and questions about the Center may be directed to firstname.lastname@example.org.